-Family and friends can choose to organise a funeral with us directly, although most people choose to hire a professional funeral director.
+Family and friends can choose to organise a funeral , although most people choose to hire a professional funeral director.

-If you're on a low income and need help to pay for a funeral you're arranging, you could get a Funeral Payment.
-See GOV.UK Funeral Payments for more information.
+If you're on a low income and need help to pay for a funeral you're arranging, you could get a 'funeral payment'.
+See funeral payments on GOV.UK for more information.

 Funeral directors usually make most of the arrangements for cremation including: